alttch/eva3/doc/integrations/nodered.rst

 .. image:: nodered-images/template-drop.png

 Edit the template node.
-Let's use the template to turn a unit on, so send an action to send its status to "1":
+Let's use the template to turn a unit on, by sending an action to set its status to "1":

 * Set name to "ON"